Regulators say railroads must examine how they build trains

+Norfolk Southern’s CEO is offering support for some parts of a bipartisan Senate bill to put tougher safety regulations on railroads.
+A fiery hazardous materials train derailed last month on the Ohio-Pennsylvania border.
+CEO Alan Shaw is under pressure from senators and federal safety regula…

-OMAHA, Neb.
-(AP) — Federal regulators said Friday that railroads need to re-examine how they assemble their trains after a string of derailments in recent years that were at least partly caused by the way empty and loaded cars were mixed together with locomotives.
+OMAHA, Neb. — Federal regulators say that railroads need to re-examine how they assemble their trains after a string of derailments in recent years that were at least partly caused by the way empty and loaded cars were mixed together with locomotives.

 Heavy cars at the back of a train can push and pull against empty cars in the middle of a train as it goes over hills and around corners.
 Those forces have become more of a problem as the industry increasingly relies on longer trains with a wide variety of freight aboard.